User Guide

 Examples:

-- Suppose you are currently viewing the first company and you want to view the second company.
+view com 3- Suppose you are currently viewing the first company and you want to view the second company.
 Executing

-will update the right panel to display the second company:
+view com 2will update the right panel to display the second company:

 Finding companies: find com